windsorio/browse/packages/docs/generatedReadme.md

 ### Rules

 - ### Page:
-  - #### Description
-    Instantiates a page definition which matches on the url-pattern passed in as the first argument, and which executes the rule set passed in as the second argument on every matching page
+  - Instantiates a page definition which matches on the url-pattern passed in as the first argument, and which executes the rule set passed in as the second argument on every matching page
 - ### Visit:
-  - #### Description
-    Open a new tab/page with the given url and checks for matches on that URL.
+  - Open a new tab/page with the given url and checks for matches on that URL.
 If there are matches the corresponding ruleSets will be run.
 If there is no match The new tab/page is opened in the browser scope and no actions will be taken

 ## page